 Jeff Barry and Ellie Greenwich comprised one of the most successful

-and Jerry Leiber and Mike Stoller in the early '60s.
-Barry and Greenwich were the most
+Spector, Jerry Leiber and Mike Stoller in the early '60s.
+Barry and Greenwich were the

-A Greenwich pairing with Tony Powers led to a few hits, such as "Why Do Lovers Break Each Other's Hearts?"
-(Bobby Soxx and the Blue Jeans), but after Ellie married Jeff in 1963, they became exclusive partners, supplying Phil Spector with his best songs ever with "Da Doo Ron Ron," "Then He Kissed Me," (Crystals) and "Baby I Love You" and "Be My Baby' (Ronettes).
+A Greenwich pairing with Tony Powers, who was mainly a lyricist, led to a few hits, such as "Why Do Lovers Break Each Other's Hearts?"
+(Bobby Soxx and the Blue Jeans), but after Ellie married Jeff in 1962, they became exclusive partners, supplying Phil Spector with his best songs ever with "Da Doo Ron Ron," "Then He Kissed Me," (Crystals) and "Baby I Love You" and "Be My Baby' (Ronettes).

 Barry and Greenwich left Red Bird in early 1966, with their latest discovery, Neil Diamond, who they managed and produced for the Bert Burns' Bang label.
 They also continued to write classics like "River Deep, Mountain High" (Ike and Tina Turner) and "I Can Hear Music' (Ronettes, Beach Boys).
 With their marriage having ended the year before they found it hard to continue to write love songs.
 Jeff moved to California.
 Ellie made her first solo album and then formed a new partnership with Mike Rashkow.
 Barry is now a successful writer in Hollywood; Greenwich wrote the Broadway play Leader of the Pack, a tribute to the Brill Building era, in 1985